-There is extra time that needs to go into finding the right offshore team for you to work with which can result in short term financial loss for your company as you are spending your time on this instead of other tasks.
-It can be quite difficult to find the best team to do your software development for you and to build up a good relationship with them so offshore product development is not the best option cutting costs on short term projects.
+There is extra time that needs to go into finding the right offshore team for you to work with which can result in a short-term financial loss for your company as you are spending your time on this instead of other tasks.
+It can be quite difficult to find the best team to do your software development for you and to build up a good relationship with them so offshore product development is not the best option for cutting costs on short-term projects.

 2. When you are a new company or start-up not looking for customer feedback